stacken/w3/stacken/pages/forum.en.md

 We at Stacken have since a long time ago a number of mailing lists used to inform people on events with Stacken.
 If you experience problem on or having questions about our mailing lists, then please contact <postmaster@stacken.kth.se> for assistance.

 <stacken@stacken.kth.se>
 : A generic list, everything Stacken, talk about problems, fun things to do or just the weather.
 This list contains both members and non-members.
 Note that this list is administrated and it can take some time if you send a email from a unknown adress.
+You can be member of this list [here](https://lists.stacken.kth.se/mailman/listinfo/stacken).

 <staff@stacken.kth.se>
 : A list for Stackens systems administrators, send relevant questions/mails here.